 Sempai Tommy holds rank in Kobudo (weapons) and Tuite (joint locks and body manipulation).
 He loves to practice and study the techniques of the Mook Jong, also known as the wooden man.
 This training tool is commonly found in the practices of ving tsun kung fu or Wing Chun also found to be used in JKD Jeet Kune Do, the way of the intercepting fist.
 Sempai Tommy continues his studies by attending regular black belt classes, teaching on Monday nights, attending and assisting in teaching at special seminars, and traveling to camps with Sensei Steve Apsega.

-On August 31, 2018 Sempai Tommy earned the rank of Nidan and plans to continue his training becoming a fully certified instructor in OSMKKF.
+On August 31, 2018 Sempai Tommy earned the rank of Nidan.
+During his trip to Tyler, TX he achieved the rank of Sandan on June 11, 2021.
+He plans to continue his training to become a fully certified instructor in OSMKKF.

 Sempai Kyle Sullivan

 “I began training in the Okinawan Sieto Matsumura Karate and Kobudo Federation in 2013 as an activity I could do with my son.
 It turned out it wasn’t for him but I very quickly realize it was something I was going to stick with, at least for a little bit.
 Since 2013 I have trained under Sensei Apsega, at the Maine Traditional Karate Hermon Dojo, and then the Orrington Dojo.
 I have been fortunate to attend training camps with Kaicho Isao Kise, Hanshi Shipes, Hanshi Ader and numerous Kioshis over my time in the federation.

 I was tested for promotion to Shodan (Karate) by Kioshi Engleby, Sensei Apsega, and Sensei Leach in October of 2018.
 I was promoted to Nidan (Karate) in October 2020 by Sensei Apsega.